paklonski/food-chain-project/README.md

 # Foodchain

-A simplified implementation of the blockchain and then an implemention of a system for monitoring the flow of food from its cultivation, through their processing, storage, distribution, to sale to the customer.
+A simplified implementation of the blockchain and then an implemention of a system for monitoring the flow of food from its cultivation, then processing, storage, distribution, and, finally, to sale to the customer.

 This project was developed in collaboration with my colleague Artem Hurbych as a part of Object Design and Modeling Course at the CTU in Prague.